Limits of combinatorial patchworking: Families of maximal T-curves

 We arrive at the second case, where the two partitions of $A^\diamond/{\equiv}$ induced by $(\cT,\sigma)$ and $(\cT',\sigma)$ are distinct.
 The bridge flip from $(\cT,\sigma)$ to $(\cT',\sigma)$ can only modify the regions in the following way: It can combine the region containing $t$ with the region containing $w$, provided they were not the same region already.
-Or it can split the region containing $u$ and $v$ into disjoint regions, one containing $u$ and one $v$.
+It can also split the region containing $u$ and $v$ into disjoint regions, one containing $u$ and the other containing $v$.
 Our initial assumption $\sigma(t)=\sigma(w)\neq\sigma(u)=\sigma(v)$ implies that at least one of these two modifications happens.

-Without loss of generality we assume the first modification, otherwise we may consider the reverse flip from $(\cT',\sigma)$ to $(\cT,\sigma)$.
-Let $R_t\ni t$ and $R_w\ni w$ be disjoint and together with $S\ni u,v$ regions of $\cC(\cT,\sigma)$.
-Then up to switching the labels of $t$ and $w$, there are three possibilities: either $R_t > S > R_w$ or $S > R_t, R_w$ or $R_t = S > R_w$.
+Without loss of generality, we assume the first modification; otherwise, we may consider the reverse flip from $(\cT',\sigma)$ to $(\cT,\sigma)$.
+Let $R_t\ni t$ and $R_w\ni w$ be disjoint regions of $\cC(\cT,\sigma)$, and let $S\ni u,v$ also be a region.
+Up to switching the labels of $t$ and $w$, there are three possibilities: $R_t > S > R_w$, $S > R_t, R_w$, or $R_t = S > R_w$.
 In all three cases the region $R_w$ is a child of $S$.
-That is, every edge which is incident to exactly one vertex of $R_w$ is incident to a vertex of $S$.
+That is, every edge that is incident to exactly one vertex of $R_w$ is incident to a vertex of $S$.
 In particular, these vertices of $S$ are connected by edges that form a loop around $R_w$.
-Since the flip takes away at most one edge of this loop, all points in $S$ are still connected, i.e., $S$ forms a region after the flip.
-In this case the flip has strictly decreased the number of regions, whence $\cC(\cT,\sigma)$ and $\cC(\cT',\sigma)$ are not isotopic. \end{proof}
+Since the flip removes at most one edge of this loop, all points in $S$ remain connected; that is, $S$ forms a region after the flip.
+In this case, the flip has strictly decreased the number of regions, so $\cC(\cT,\sigma)$ and $\cC(\cT',\sigma)$ are not isotopic. \end{proof}

 Both cases in the proof of Lemma~\ref{lem:bridge-flip-root} actually occur.
+The corresponding curves can, in principle, both be maximal if the edge $u\sim v$ belongs to a Harnack split in $\cT$ and the edge $t \sim w$ belongs to a Harnack split in $\cT'$.
+But it is more common that at most one of the curves is maximal.
 The following characterization may be seen as a partial converse of Proposition~\ref{prop:special-harnack}.

 \begin{theorem} If a sign distribution always produces the same root isotopy type regardless of the triangulation, it is equivalent to the Harnack sign distribution. \end{theorem}